-This work is being developed with input from industry participants and will be available to all parties on a royalty-free basis from the EMVCo website once published.
+The EMV® SRC Specifications were developed with input from industry participants and are available to all parties on a royalty-free basis from the EMVCo website.